Evgeny Svechnikov

-Evgeny Igorevich Svechnikov (Евгений Игоревич Свечников; born 31 October 1996) is a Russian professional ice hockey forward for Amur Khabarovsk in the Kontinental Hockey League (KHL).
+Evgeny Igorevich Svechnikov (Евгений Игоревич Свечников; born 31 October 1996) is a Russian professional ice hockey player who is a winger for Amur Khabarovsk of the Kontinental Hockey League (KHL).
 He has previously played in the National Hockey League (NHL) with the Detroit Red Wings, Winnipeg Jets and San Jose Sharks.
-He was drafted 19th overall by the Red Wings in the 2015 NHL Entry Draft.
+He was drafted 19th overall by the Red Wings in the 2015 NHL entry draft.

 Playing career

 In 2012, soon after his move to Kazan in 2010, Svechnikov began his junior career playing for Bars and Irbis, junior teams of the Ak Bars Kazan club system.
 He made his pro debut with Ak Bars before reaching the age of 17, during the 2013–14 season.

 Svechnikov was drafted in the second round, 63rd overall, in the 2013 CHL Import Draft by the Cape Breton Screaming Eagles and committed to the organization for the 2014–15 season.
 In his rookie season, he finished third in club scoring, and ranked second among QMJHL rookies with 32 goals and 46 assists in 55 games.
 He led his team in points-per-game at 1.42.
 Following an outstanding rookie season, he was named to the QMJHL All-Rookie Team and featured in the CHL/NHL Top Prospects Game.

-On 26 June 2015, Svechinkov was drafted 19th overall by the Detroit Red Wings in the 2015 NHL Entry Draft.
+On 26 June 2015, Svechinkov was drafted 19th overall by the Detroit Red Wings in the 2015 NHL entry draft.
 On 2 October 2015 the Red Wings signed Svechinkov to a three-year, entry-level contract.

 During the 2015–16 season, Svechnikov recorded 32 goals and 47 assists in 50 games.
 His 79 points ranked second on the team and tied for 18th in the QMJHL, while his 47 assists placed 17th and his 13 power play goals tied for eighth.